-The operation and care of component parts such as chassis, refrigerator, furnace, water heater and others are briefly explained in this manual.
-However, you will also find the complete manufacturer's information supplied in a packet included with this manual.
+The operation and care of component parts such as chassis, refrigerator, furnace, water heater and others are explained in this manual.
+However, you will also find the manufacturer's information supplied in a packet included with this manual.

-Note: All information, illustrations and specifications contained in the literature are based on the latest product information available at the time of publication approval.
-Airstream reserves the right to make changes if and when new materials and/or production techniques are developed that can improve the quality of its product, or when material substitutions are necessary due to availability.
+All information, illustrations and specifications contained in the literature are based on the latest product information available at the time of publication approval.